shantanugoel/clearfeed-for-x/docs/ARCHITECTURE.md

     *   Responsible for identifying post/tweet elements in the DOM.
     *   Scans the text content of posts.
     *   Communicates with the Background Service Worker to fetch rules and request actions (replace/hide/analyze).
-    *   Performs DOM manipulation to replace text or hide elements based on instructions from the background script.
+    *   Performs DOM manipulation to replace text (potentially with HTML for formatting) or hide elements based on instructions from the background script.
     *   Injects UI elements for manual data submission if configured.

 2.  **Background Service Worker (`background.ts`):**